valentin-deschaintre/valentin-deschaintre.github.io/2021/keynotes.md

 #### Tobias Ritschel, University College London <br> Perceptually-inspired VR Image Synthesis

 Images shown on future near-eye displays will be perceived differently.
 In this talk I will argue that, hence, all image synthesis itself will need to change.
 I will mostly discuss means to reduce bandwidth and/or latency.
-This can be achieved by rendering images that are perceived like other images directly (Ventral Metamers), by changing how the deepest internals of graphics hardware work (Peceptual Rasterization) or by switching to a domain different from pixels (Laplacian).
+This can be achieved by rendering images that are perceived like other images directly (Ventral Metamers), by changing how the deepest internals of graphics hardware work (Perceptual Rasterization) or by switching to a domain different from pixels (Laplacian).

 *Professor Tobias Ritschel has received his PhD from Saarland University (MPI) in 2009.
 He was a post-doctoral researcher at Telecom ParisTech / CNRS 2009-10 and a Senior Researcher at MPI 2010-15.
 Tobias was appointed Senior Lecturer at University College London in 2015 where he was named Full Professor of Computer Graphics in 2019.
 His work has received the EG Dissertation (2010) and Young Researcher Award (2014).
 His interests include Image Synthesis and Human Visual Perception, now frequently including applied AI.*